Preventing Molds in the Bathroom

 Another very susceptible place where mold can grow is on your shower curtains.
 Remember me telling you that molds love moisture?
 Well, after a shower, we rarely take into consideration the shower curtain’s position.
 Yet, it is a fact that you should make sure that the entire surface area of the curtain be exposed to air.
 If not, the moisture content is so high that it is inevitable that some certain amount of mold will grow in those areas.

 Wipe down the walls within the shower, especially deep between the tiles.
 It is a good idea to a use a bleach-based cleaner about once every week as this will eliminate molds from growing within the grout between the tiles.
 Be also mindful if the rate in which the shower water goes down the drain slows down.
-This is because if the water pools and remains in the bathtub or in the pipes for a long extended period of time, it can of course allow for molds to grow very easily.
+This is because if the water pools and remains in the bathtub or in the pipes for a long extended period of time, it can allow for mold to grow very easily.

 Even if you complete all the precautionary measures I have listed above and mold still appears, remember to not panic.
 Contact a professional mold removal company so that the mold can be removed thoroughly.
-Mold can certainly be dangerous if left untreated and cannot only ruin a house’s value in the long run, but also damage a family’s health.
+Mold can certainly be dangerous if left untreated and cannot only ruin a house’s value in the long run but also damage a family’s health.
 Be proactive and aware of your bathroom’s humidity and cleanliness so that you can prevent the potential harm that mold can cause you.